We use cookies to personalize content and to analyze our traffic. Please decide if you are willing to accept cookies from our website.

 3:10pm

-• Identify practical methods for engaging clinicians in service redesign while improving productivity, flow and sustainability in theatres
+• Identify practical ways to engage clinicians in pre-op service redesign while addressing workforce pressures and variability in demand

 3:30pm